 - Red Dot Patterns: due to the very short flange distance, most mirrorless cameras suffer from a “red dot pattern” issue, which becomes clearly visible when shot with the sun in the frame at small apertures.
 Basically, light rays bounce back and forth between the sensor and the rear lens element, creating grid patterns of red (and sometimes other colors) in images.
 Unfortunately, there is no way around this limitation on all mirrorless cameras with a short flange distance, as discussed here.

-- Strong EVF Contrast: most EVFs designed today have very strong, “boosted” contrast, similar to what we see on our TVs.
+- Strong EVF Contrast: many EVFs designed today have very strong, “boosted” contrast, similar to what we see on our TVs.
 As a result, you see a lot of blacks and whites, but very little gray shades (which help to understand how much dynamic range can be captured).
 While one could look at the histogram overlay in EVF, it is still a nuisance.
 Manufacturers will have to find ways to make EVFs display images more naturally.

 As you can see, the list is rather short and I expect it to get even shorter within the next few years.
 I believe that all of the above issues are addressable and they will get better with each iteration of mirrorless cameras.